jlmoya/Liferay-JSF-Mailer/README.md

 -------------------

-Liferay-JSF-Mailer is an example on how to send mail using a Jave Server Faces Portlet with Liferay 7.1.3 GA4.
+Liferay-JSF-Mailer is an example on how to send mail using a Java Server Faces Portlet with Liferay 7.1.3 GA4.
 It uses Maven to compile the war file.

 Usage